Play Google Ross Geller Easter Egg: Pivot

 The Easter Egg Experience

-- Click the button above to load the Ross easter egg.
+- Click the button above to open the restored Ross Easter egg.

-- Tap the couch icon once to hear the first “Pivot!” and tilt.
+- Tap it once for the first “Pivot!” and the first page tilt.

-- Tap once more to trigger the saw, the couch-cut animation, and Ross’s final line.
+- Tap the couch one final time to hear the saw, watch the couch split, and catch Ross’s last line.

 The rotation classes still mirror Google’s originals, but now snap back cleanly, and the cutting animation loops gracefully if you trigger it repeatedly.